Alaric112/Blockchain-Project/README.md

 # Blockchain-Project
-Repository of the Blockchain Project
+Repository of the Blockchain Project of group 7 Accademic Year 2024/2025

+Authors:
+Alessandro Accarino
+Lorenzo Borrelli
+Luca Concilio

 # How to Run the Code